 FAQs

-Why do the cookies need to be chilled before baking?
+Why do the cookies need to be refrigerated before baking?

 Final Thoughts